<img alt="" src="https://secure.hiss3lark.com/184914.png" style="display:none;">

 Lots of things need to go right for a sale to close.

-And while each step in your sales process is important, effective discovery questioning really can be the cornerstone of a successful sale.
+And while each step in your sales process is important, effective discovery questions really can be the cornerstone of a successful sale.

 It sets your sales process off on the right track, helping you uncover valuable insights, build rapport, and tailor your solutions to meet specific customer needs.